pidg3/f21ca-group8/README.md

 - `rasa/`: Python code implementing our GLUE bot (note, this will be accessed as an Alana bot).
 Requires hosting via nGrok or similar tool, and the URL passing into the GUI.

 For local development, you need to swap over the `SERVER_URL` values at the top of `gui/src/App.js`.
 This will point the gui at your local express server, rather than the one hosted on AWS.

+## Backlog for GUI/Middleware build

+1) Tell user what their (randomly generated) name is
+2) Allow user to enter their own name
+3) Improve design
+4) Add basic admin panel:
+    - Move URL entry to here
+    - Observe chat
+    - See who is online
+    - Reset Alana/GLUE session
+5) Add tokenisation within middleware
+    - Add `glue keep quiet` to stop GLUE responding
+    - Add `glue respond` to force a response from GLUE.
+    - nb more thinking needed about how exactly this works, including timing service
+6) Add logging required to get evaluation metrics (probably easiest to do via log messages that are in a sensible format)
+7) Add name entry/privacy notice screen
+8) Add waiting state
+9) Add multi-modal input for quiz/games
+10) (Nice to have) Add ASR